 President: Jennifer Stromer-Galley

 Jennifer Stromer-Galley (PhD.
-University of Pennsylvania) is Associate Professor in the School of Information Studies at Syracuse University, and Director of the Center for Computational and Data Sciences.
+University of Pennsylvania) is a Professor in the School of Information Studies at Syracuse University, and Director of the Center for Computational and Data Sciences.
 She has been involved with AoIR since the first conference in 1999 and has been an active member ever since.
 Her research and teaching examine how humans interact with and through information and communication technologies (ICTs) and to what effects.
 Her wide-ranging interdisciplinary scholarship has led to over 40 publications that focus on understanding influence, leadership, political deliberation, political campaigns, and training that occurs through ICTs.
 Her book Presidential Campaigning in the Internet Age (Oxford University Press) takes a historical look at shifting practices as political campaigns adapt to and adopt ICTs.
 Her research has been funded by the Intelligence Advanced Research Projects Activity and by the National Science Foundation.

 Vice-President: Axel Bruns